 - serial (basestring) the serial number of the single token to disable - user (basestring) The login name of the user - realm (basestring) the realm name of the user

-Return In case of success it returns the number of disabled
+Return In case of success it returns the number of disabled tokens in "value".

 POST /token/copypin

 Copy the token PIN from one token to the other.